Ukraine rejects Russian demand for surrender in Mariupol | Law-Order

 City officials and aid groups say food, water and electricity have run low in Mariupol and fighting has kept out humanitarian convoys.
 Communications are severed.

-In Kyiv, six people were killed by shelling in the densely populated Podil district not far from the centre of the capital Sunday, according to AP journalists at the scene.
+In Kyiv, eight people were killed by shelling in the densely populated Podil district not far from the city centre Sunday, emergency officials said.
 It devastated a shopping centre, leaving a flattened ruin still smoldering Monday morning in the midst of high-rise towers.
 The force of the explosion shattered every window in the high-rise next door and twisted their metal frames.

-The Ukrainian prosecutor general's office says at least 115 children have been killed and 148 injured so far.
+The Ukrainian prosecutor general's office says at least 115 children have been killed and 148 injured.

 Some Russians also have fled their country amid a widespread crackdown on dissent.
 Russia has arrested thousands of antiwar protesters, muzzled independent media and cut access to social media sites like Facebook and Twitter.